Furness

 FURNESS PROBUS CLUB

-The Furness Probus Club, for retired Professional and Businessmen over the age of 55 in Barrow-in-Furness and the Furness Peninsular, meets on the first and third Mondays of each month, moving back a week in May to avoid bank-holidays.
+The Furness Probus Club, for retired Professional and Businesspeople over the age of 55 in Barrow-in-Furness and the Furness Peninsular, meets on the first and third Mondays of each month, moving in May to avoid bank-holidays.
 With the retirement of our host and fellow member, John Cook, at the Lisdoonie Hotel, from MARCH 2022 meetings are held at “The Fairfield”, Fairfield Lane, off Abbey Road, Barrow in Furness, LA13 9AH, and start at 10.30am.
 Free Coffee and biscuits are served from 9.45am giving members the opportunity for social chat, and meetings are always finished by 12 noon.
-There is always a £2 raffle to help pay towards hire of room ,refreshments etc.
+There is always a £2 raffle to help pay towards hire of room, refreshments etc.

 Speakers are usually booked for the second Monday (depending upon their availability, or to avoid Bank Holidays) with a wide range of subjects on local or national interest.
 The Committee meets before Open meetings to plan future events and policy.
 These meetings may also include a Quiz; discussion on important topics of the day; scripted sketches from popular TV shows; etc. Popular additions to the program have been “Room 101” where we can rid the world of our pet hates regarding modern life, “Have I got News for You”, Any Questions, and “Call my Bluff”!

-We organise two day trips out per year; a Ladies’ Lunch for wives and widows; and a Christmas Lunch for members.
+We organise two day trips out per year; a Ladies’ Lunch for wives and widows; and a Christmas Lunch.

 We hope that at every meeting, members will have felt at ease, had food for thought and a chuckle or two!

 We currently have a number of vacancies, and would love to see you.
 For further details contact the Hon.
-Secretary Gwyn Murfet, “The Wheels”, 75, Portsmouth Street, Walney, Barrow in Furness, LA14 3AJ, or telephone 01229 471157.
+Secretary Gwyn Murfet, “The Wheels”, 75, Portsmouth Street, Walney, Barrow in Furness, LA14 3AJ, or telephone 01229 471157, or e-mail tefrumg@yahoo.co.uk

 13th Breakfast